My Country: The New Age

 My Country: The New Age (Korean: 나의 나라) is a 2019 South Korean television series starring Yang Se-jong, Woo Do-hwan, Kim Seol-hyun and Jang Hyuk.
-It aired on JTBC and Netflix at 22:50 KST from October 4 to November 23, 2019.
+It aired on JTBC from October 4 to November 23, 2019, every Friday and Saturday at 22:50 (KST).
+It is also available for streaming on Netflix in selected regions.

 Synopsis

 During the transitional period between the end of the Goryeo dynasty and the beginning of the Joseon dynasty, two friends become enemies following a misunderstanding.
 They try to protect their country, and the people they love, their own way.